Saving Ourselves Foundation

 Our Founder/President

-Saving Ourselves Foundation, Inc. was founded in the state of Maryland by Christian F. Nunes, MBA, MS, LCSW-C, LCSW, a seasoned strategist, internationally recognized speaker, licensed clinical social worker, with over 20 years of experience, Certified Clinical Trauma Specialist, and internationally recognized expert in mental health, gen
+Saving Ourselves Foundation, Inc. was founded in the state of Maryland by Christian F. Nunes, MBA, MS, LCSW-C, LCSW, a seasoned strategist and internationally recognized speaker.
+With over 20 years of experience as a licensed clinical social worker, she is a Certified Clinical Trauma Specialist and an expert in mental health, gender equit

 Our Founding Board